Iteration Layer

 Here’s what that looks like in practice.
 You create a project for each client in the dashboard.
 Each project gets its own API keys.
 All projects draw from the same credit pool on your account, but usage is tracked per project.
 You can set budget caps per project to prevent any single client’s pipeline from burning through your entire credit allocation.

 The same extraction API handles invoices for client A and contracts for client B — the only difference is the schema you pass in.
+Document to Markdown handles full-text/RAG prep when a client needs search, and Website Extraction handles public-page inputs without adding a scraping vendor.
 The same document generation API produces PDF reports for client C and XLSX exports for client D. Same auth pattern, same error format, same SDK across every project.

 A Concrete Pipeline